 Diseases, particularly viral diseases, are a major problem in vegetatively propagated crops and those are almost all that we grow.
 I do the best management that I can to detect and eliminate disease, but it is not nearly enough.
 Every year I learn a little more and get a little better, but eradicating disease from the crops that we sell is a long term process.
 Most of them have probably been carrying viruses for decades.

 I would eventually like to get to the point where I can periodically test everything on a regular schedule, but the cost runs into the tens of thousands of dollars and exceeds what we make in a year, so, for now, I make incremental improvements as I can.
 I don’t think that we are particularly unusual in this regard.
 One of the benefits of testing has been that I can see that much of the stock that we have purchased from other nurseries is also infected with viruses.
-Virtually every dahlia and non-certified potato that I have ever received has been infected with something, to the extent where I just no longer even bother to acquire either one anymore.
+For example, virtually every dahlia and non-certified potato that I have ever received has been infected with something, to the extent where I just no longer even bother to acquire either one anymore.
+We are definitely making headway though.
+The combination of growing new varieties from seed, abandoning their infected parents, and testing widely has dramatically reduced the level of virus symptoms that I see.
+I expect that this will continue to improve.

 If you are concerned about viruses, the best practice would be to grow from true seeds instead of roots/tubers.
 I can’t even guarantee you that true seeds carry no viruses, but the likelihood is much lower and we take precautionary steps with our true seeds like heat treatment and surface sterilization to reduce the risk.